 I felt community in that moment at White Rock that I hadn’t felt in years.

-When I was young, traveling between my parent’s homes, I would visit family around lakes in Wisconsin.
+When I was young, travelling between my parent’s homes, I would visit family around lakes in Wisconsin.
 My older cousins would ride boats & water ski.
 As 1 of the younger cousins, I would swim within the shallow parts around docks.
-We (other younger cousins as I) would sometimes get in canoes & look for crawfish, turtles & frogs.
+We (other younger cousins as I) would sometimes get in canoes & look for crayfish, turtles & frogs.
 At night, we would try to catch fireflies.

 Life seemed very simple.
 It seemed like a small place by the water was every family’s goal.
 If 1 family didn’t have much - they’d just stay with another family by a lake on the weekend.
-It felt like community - american community.
-I don’t know if that community exists as much anymore.
+It felt like community - American community.
+I don’t know if that community exists as much any more.
 I know it doesn’t for me.
 I felt very proud & content.

 It felt like community - American community.
-I don’t know if that community exists as much anymore (?).
+I don’t know if that community exists as much any more (?).